 Tyrone Oliver was named Commissioner of the Georgia Department of Juvenile Justice in July 2019 by Governor Brian P. Kemp.
 He is responsible for the daily operation of the multi-faceted agency of more than 3,500 employees that holds youthful offenders accountable for their actions through probation supervision and secure detention.

-On January 8, 2016, Commissioner Oliver was officially named Chief of Police for the City of Social Circle after a long, competitive process.
-In November 2018, he was designated by the City of Social Circle as Deputy City Manager.
+Tyrone is a 20-year veteran of law enforcement who, in 1999, began his career as a detention officer with the Newton County Sheriff’s Office.
+In January 2016, Commissioner Oliver was named Chief of Police for the City of Social Circle and in November 2018 he was designated by the Social Circle as Deputy City Manager.

-Commissioner Oliver is a graduate of Columbus State University’s Law Enforcement Professional Management Program.
-He successfully completed Leadership Newton County and Walton County, the FBI's Law Enforcement Executive Development Program and Leadership Trilogy Program, and Georgia International Law Enforcement Exchange to Israel (GILEE).
-Oliver is also an active member in the Social Circle Rotary Club, Georgia Association of Chiefs of Police, and International Association of Chiefs of Police.
+Commissioner Oliver is a graduate of Columbus State University’s Law Enforcement Professional Management Program, completed the FBI's Law Enforcement Executive Development Program and Leadership Trilogy and attended the Georgia International Law Enforcement Exchange to Israel.

 A long-time resident of Newton County, Georgia, Oliver is married to Aimee and has five children and one granddaughter.
 He exceptionally active in his community, serving on several youth-focused organizations as a board member.